Boogerman: A Pick and Flick Adventure: Legacy

 On October 16, 2013, Mike Stragey and Chris Tremmel announced that an HD sequel to the game was in the works under their company name Toy Ghost by starting a Kickstarter campaign in which they set a $375,000 goal by November 20 to finish the game for a potential November 2014 release.

 On October 24, 2013, Toy Ghost announced that backers who pledged $40 or more would be rewarded with an exclusive co-op mode featuring Earthworm Jim, which would have been the first time since 1997's ClayFighter 63⅓ that they had appeared in a game together.

 It only reached a total of $40,252 when it reached its goal date; however, Stragey and Tremmel later sent it to the Steam Greenlight website, and announced on Boogermans official Facebook page "[They were] waiting to see how things go on Greenlight and hope to try another Kickstarter".
-However, nothing has been heard since, and the project has been assumed to be quietly cancelled.
+However, nothing has been heard since.